benhardy/braintree-scala/README.md

-# Braintree Scala Client Library
+# Scala Client Library for Braintree Payment gateway

 The Braintree library provides integration access to the Braintree Gateway.

+This is a fork and translation of Braintree's Java Client Library, and is a work in progress.

+## Important Notes

+This software is not a product of Braintree Payments and as such they are not liable for its support.

+## Compatibility

+This library currently has the same level of functionality as Braintree's Java Client Library version 2.24.0.

 ## Design goals and their status

-1. 100% compatible fully featured client library which supports all operations the Java one does
+1. 100% compatible fully featured client library which supports all operations the Java one does.
+   (Currently a few releases behind)

 2. Composable gateway operations
    - use gateway operations in for-comprehensions (monadically)